(76 customer reviews)

 Crushed cherries, raspberries and dried cranberries here, together with savory herbs, dried flowers and wet stones.
 Medium-bodied, chalky and polished with delicious cherries and hints of red spices.
 Crunchy and vibrant finish.
 Drink now.

-What does Penner-Ash Pinot Noir Willamette Valley 2021 taste like?
+What does Penner Ash Pinot Noir Willamette Valley 2021 taste like?

 Light